 The most common reason is ill health that makes it impossible to write the test at the scheduled time, or a period of ill health that makes it impossible to complete your essay on time.
 You must supply a duly completed Verification of Student Illness or Injury form (available at www.illnessverification.utoroto.ca).
 This form may only be completed by a physician, surgeon, nurse practitioner, dentist or clinical psychologist.
-NO other medical documentation will be accepted.
-A doctor's note is NOT sufficient.
-Submit the form to the instructor in a sealed envelope addressed to the instructor, in class or during the instructor's office hours.
+Or, you may provide a doctor's note.
+This note should not indicate the specific nature of a health issue but MUST include the start and estimated end time of the illness and the extent it affects your ability to do your curse work.
+Submit the form or note to the instructor in a sealed envelope addressed to the instructor, in class, during the instructor's office hours, or via the drop boxes in room 225, 725 Spadina.
 Please note that it is your responsibility to work ahead on your essay, so a minor short illness days before the due date is not an excuse for lateness.